plantgenomicslab/BCH709/index.md

 > ## Modes of Instruction
 > This course will be accommodated in-person.
-This semester we will not offer Online or Alternative HyFlex course model Response to COVID-19, BCH709 will offer Alternative HyFlex course model.
+This semester we will not offer Online or Alternative HyFlex course model {: .callout}
-{: .callout}